mattermost/docs/source/configure/configuration-settings.rst

 Enable Diagnostics and Error Reporting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **True**: To improve the quality and performance of future Mattermost updates, this option sends error reporting and diagnostic information to Mattermost, Inc. All diagnostics and error reporting is encrypted in transit and does not include personally identifiable information or message contents.
-To learn more about this feature, see :doc:`telemetry`.
+To learn more about this feature, see :doc:`../manage/telemetry`.

 **False**: Diagnostics and error reporting are disabled.